Weightlifting puts tremendous stress and strain on your lower body as your feet and legs struggle to maintain a balanced and stable position.

 - Really good at lots of things, not great at any.

 As with most products that try to be all things to all people, however, it winds up falling just a tad short of being the best at anything.
 Still, given the price point, comfort and versatility it's hard not to recommend it for what it is.

-Stability is impressive and the 25mm heel elevation is right in line with the best lifting shoes.
-There's no horizontal slide during your lift, and it is well ventilated.
+Stability is impressive, and the 25mm heel elevation is right in line with the best lifting shoes, just as suggested by one of the studies found on ResearchGate .
+There's no horizontal slide during your lift, and it is well-ventilated.

 - The Boa, micro-adjustable closure system is a revelation

 - Provides an ironclad grip of the platform